- Welcome to the National Tree Seed Centre

 Nearly all the seed at the Seed Centre is stored at –20°C. At this temperature, the seeds stay viable for decades as long as the seeds’ moisture content is low (5–8%).
 For example, seed from white spruce, black spruce, jack pine and red pine has germinated at over 80% after 40 to 50 years in frozen storage.
 For hardwood species whose seed cannot be dried and do not store well (such as oak and silver maple), seeds are kept at 4°C and collections are made frequently to maintain a viable supply.

 Some seed is also stored in liquid nitrogen at –196°C—a technique called cryopreservation.
 This is an expensive system to operate, so it is used only for seed from special collections or unique populations.
+Butternut is listed as an endangered species due to extensive mortality caused by a non-native disease.
+Tissue comprised of the embryonic axis from the seed is stored in liquid nitrogen.
+Axes from seed collected from over 230 trees are in storage.
 Research indicates that cryopreserved seed has the potential to remain viable for several hundred years.

 The National Tree Seed Centre provides small quantities of seed at no cost for scientific research purposes only.